2014 Eastern Syria offensive

-The 2014 Eastern Syria offensive was an offensive launched by the Islamic State of Iraq and the Levant (ISIL or IS) against government-held military installations in eastern Syria during the Syrian Civil War, after expelling the Syrian rebels from the region.
+The 2014 Eastern Syria offensive was launched by the Islamic State (ISIL or IS) against government-held military installations in eastern Syria during the Syrian Civil War, after the group has expelled the Syrian rebels from the region.
 The offensive is considered to be the largest military attack against the Syrian government launched by ISIL since its establishment.
 It is also considered to be a reaction to Syrian Army military operations against ISIL positions in eastern Syria.

 The offensive

 Raqqa, Al-Hasakah, and Aleppo assaults

 Late in the evening on 23 July, a 640-men strong Islamic State assault force (of which 40 were infiltrators) launched an attack on the Division 17 base, north of Raqqa, from three sides.
 The attack began with two suicide attacks.
 Both were thwarted by the defenders before they could reach their targets.
 However, the explosions did leave 19 soldiers dead.
 The next day, just hours after the attack on Division 17 started, ISIL launched an attack on the Regiment 121 base (known as the Melbiya Regiment), south of Al-Hasakah, and the Panorama checkpoint at the southern entrance to the city.
-According to some reports, militants breached the base and killed General Mozid Salama along with 20 of his men.
+According to some reports, ISIL militants breached the base and killed General Mozid Salama along with 20 of his men.
 A Syrian Army official denied this claim.
-At the same time, four infiltrators disguised as NDF members attacked the Ba'ath party building in Al-Hasakah, killing a high-ranking Ba'ath political leader.
-The four ISIL infiltrators eventually blew themselves up, killing a total of 12 persons.
+At the same time, four infiltrators disguised as NDF members attacked the Ba'ath party building in Al-Hasakah, killing a high-ranking Ba'ath Party political leader.
+The four ISIL infiltrators eventually blew themselves up, killing a total of 12 people.

 During the night of 25 July, a suicide car-bomb was detonated at the Panorama checkpoint, killing five soldiers.
 Meanwhile, clashes at the southern perimeter of Al-Hasakah city killed three YPG fighters, while 11 Syrian soldiers (including an officer) died while defending the Artillery Regiment 121 base.
 17 ISIL fighters were also killed near the base.